 1.2.1 D i v e r s e and special communities are attracted by the community's creative and innovative spirit and high quality of life.

-- 1.3 All residents may enjoy a safe environment including: - 1.3.1 Safe, accessible routes for pedestrians, bicyclists, and motorized vehicles.
+1.3 All residents may enjoy a safe and healthy environment and resources that are essential for their well-being and quality of life.

+1.3.1 Safe, accessible routes for pedestrians, bicyclists, and motorized vehicles.